Kate Osamor

-Ofunne Kate Osamor (/oʊ'sæmɔːr/; born 15 August 1968) is a British politician who has served as Member of Parliament (MP) for Edmonton since 2015.
-A member of the Labour and Co-operative parties, she was Shadow Secretary of State for International Development from 2016 to 2018.
-She is a member of the Socialist Campaign Group parliamentary caucus.
+Ofunne Kate Osamor (/oʊ'sæmɔːr/; born 15 August 1968) is a British Labour and Co-operative politician who has been Member of Parliament (MP) for Edmonton and Winchmore Hill, previously Edmonton, since 2015.
+She was Shadow Secretary of State for International Development from 2016 to 2018.
+She is a member of the Socialist Campaign Group parliamentary caucus, and currently serves as the Government's Trade Envoy to East Africa.

 Early life and career

-Ofunne Kate Osamor was born to Nigerian parents on 15 August 1968 in North London and grew up in Haringey.
-One of four children, her father died when she was a child and her mother, Martha Osamor (née Oburotha), had to work "three, sometimes four jobs."
+Ofunne Kate Osamor was born on 15 August 1968 in North London and grew up in Haringey.
+She was one of four children; her father died when she was a child and her mother, politician Martha Osamor (née Oburotha), had to work "three, sometimes four jobs".

-Osamor was educated at Fortismere School, Muswell Hill from 1979 to 1983.
+Osamor was educated at Creighton Comprehensive School in Muswell Hill from 1979 to 1983.
 She completed an access course at Hackney College from 2003 to 2006, and subsequently read Third World Studies at the University of East London.
+Osamor was diagnosed with dyslexia at university, to which she attributes some of her difficulties at school.

-She worked for The Big Issue newspaper after graduating, but has principally worked in the NHS and been active in Unite the Union.
+She worked for The Big Issue newspaper after graduating, but principally worked in the NHS and was active in Unite the Union.
 Osamor was an executive assistant in a general practitioner (GP) out of hours service for 9 years and a GP practice manager for 2 years.